 At least for one parent I know, emotion always trumps logic when it comes to her children.
 I don’t see that approach as productive.
 What I do see is how disconcerting it feels to be targeted by such passion.

 Like many Catholics, my in-laws don’t countenance divorce.
 Instead, they believe in doing away with an unwanted spouse.
 Whether owing to their Sicilian roots or otherwise, they seem to think of spousal homicide as a viable, if not entirely acceptable, alternative to a judicial severing of the marital bond.
 They’ve also watched enough news stories and forensic shows to view offing one’s husband or wife as commonplace in the USA.
-Even so, their theoretical acquiescence doesn’t extend to a son or daughter-in-law who’d dare murder one of their kids.
-Emotion would supersede rationality there, and the Gambinos would clamor for blood!
+Even so, the Gambinos’ theoretical acquiescence doesn’t extend to a son-in-law or daughter-in-law who’d dare murder one of their offspring.
+Emotion would supersede rationality there, and Vito and Maria would clamor for blood!

 Arguing logic with my mother-in-law about her daughter makes as much sense as talking to the proverbial brick wall.
 For instance, during this afternoon’s interminable discussion, she flatly rejected each of three eminently reasonable observations: